Investigating Ground-level Ozone Formation: A Case Study in Taiwan: Experimental Results

 \subsection{Importance of different factors in predicting \ce{O3}}

-The tropospheric \ce{O3} formation process is complex and is influenced by a few variables.
+The tropospheric \ce{O3} formation process is complex and is influenced by many variables.
 One of our main goals is to understand the influence of individual variables on \ce{O3} prediction.
-Thus, we perform a permutation importance \cite{alt2010} study with the two best performing models CNN and XGBoost.
+Thus, we perform a permutation importance \citep{alt2010} study with the two best performing models DNN and LSTM.
 The idea is to make one feature randomly unavailable and then compute the drop in model's performance.
 Note that this method is also model agnostic.
 We measure the increase in RMSE ($\rm \Delta $ RMSE) as the drop in model's performance.
-The results shown in Fig. \ref{fig:permutation_importance} suggest that solar radiation, Nitrogen Oxides (\ce{NOx}, the summation of Nitric Oxide (NO) and Nitrogen Dioxide (\ce{NO2})), and NO are the three most significant variables in the XGBoost model.
-On the other hand, the CNN model presents \ce{NO2}, and solar zenith are the two important variables in \ce{O3} prediction.
-This difference implies that solar radiation is critical for determining \ce{O3} based on a short period information, but less decisive with data from longer duration.
-Moreover, the similarity of two analyses signifies the influence of \ce{NOx} in the prediction of \ce{O3}.
+The results shown in Fig. \ref{fig:permutation_importance} suggest that solar radiation is the most significant variable among uncontrollable variables identified by both models.
+On the other hand, the DNN model emphasizes the significance of $\rm PM_{10}$ while the LSTM model presents the importance of nitrogen monoxide (\ce{NO}) among variables that are related to human activities and controllable.
+These results also show that \ce{NO2} is another major important anthropogenic variable in \ce{O3} prediction.
+The similarity of two analyses signifies the influence of solar radiation and \ce{NO2} in the prediction of \ce{O3}.
 Other components having high importance according to the permutation analyses include relative humidity (RH), carbon monoxide (CO), and air temperature.
-Note that \ce{NOx} and CO can be reduced or controlled with better policies such as reduction in fuel combustion and increasing usage of electric vehicles.
+Note that \ce{NO}, \ce{NO2}, CO and $\rm PM_{10}$ can be reduced or controlled with better policies such as reduction in fuel combustion and increasing usage of electric vehicles.